Play That Funky Music: Other cover versions

 In 1988, the band Roxanne reached No. 63 on the Billboard Hot 100 with a cover version.

 English rock band Thunder reached No. 39 in the UK singles chart in 1998 with a cover, taken from their album Giving the Game Away.

 Usage in other media

 The song appears on the opening show Ces gars-là, a French-language Canadian show on V Télé featuring the stand-up comic Sugar Sammy and Simon-Olivier Fecteau.

 In the season 8 episode of The Big Bang Theory, "The Skywalker Intrusion", Sheldon Cooper says to Leonard Hofstadter "Play that funky music, white boy" when Leonard turns on the car radio, though Sheldon is unfamiliar with the cultural reference.
 When Leonard plays the song for him, Sheldon analyzes the song, concluding that the lyrics present a musical example of Russell's paradox.

+The song is also featured in a scene from the film Evolution (2001) featuring the characters portrayed by David Duchovny, Seann William Scott and Orlando Jones singing and dancing to the song after successfully defeating a creature.